Southampton-RSG-Training/intro-to-hpc/episodes/1_intro_to_hpc_systems.md

 ### HPC vs PC

-OK, now we have had a look at what makes up the basic components of a HPC cluster lets summarise the key features and differences between your personal computer and a HPC cluster.
+OK, now we have had a look at what makes up the basic components of an HPC cluster let's summarise the key features and differences between your personal computer and an HPC cluster.

 | **Feature**              | **Local PC**                                                                 | **HPC Cluster**                                                                                 |
 |---------------------------|------------------------------------------------------------------------------|--------------------------------------------------------------------------------------------------|